maxigroezinger/MaskLLM-4V/README.md

 ```

 #### Train MaskLLM based on the Magnitude Prior
 We took training hyperparameters from [this timm issue](https://huggingface.co/timm/vit_base_patch16_224.augreg2_in21k_ft_in1k/discussions/1).
-By default, we enable EMA and train the model for 20 epochs.
-If you want to reduce the training time, please disable EMA since the EMA requires more training steps to converge.
+By default, we train the model with EMA for 20 epochs.
+If you want to reduce the training time, please disable EMA since like [this script](scripts/maskllm_1epoch_vit_base_patch16_224.augreg_in1k.sparsegpt24.sh).
 ```bash
 bash scripts/maskllm_vit_base_patch16_224.augreg_in1k.magnitude24.sh
 ```